Search

 State validation

-SNARKs are zero knowledge proofs that ensure state correctness, but require trusted setup.
+STARKs and SNARKs are zero knowledge proofs that ensure state correctness.
+STARKs proofs are wrapped in SNARKs proofs for efficiency.
+SNARKs require a trusted setup.

 Data availability